 The transaction features a one-year revolving period.
-Fitch assumes that about 23% of the pool will be replenished during this period, based on the scheduled repayment profile of the transaction pool.
-Fitch expects only a minor shift in pool composition, as no substantial drifts in VWFSJ's origination mix are probable within the short time of the revolving period.
-Therefore, the agency assumes that the proportion of loans for used vehicles would reach the upper limit of 35%, increasing from 29% in the initial pool.
+Fitch assumes that about 20% of the pool will be replenished during this period, based on the scheduled repayment profile of the transaction pool.
+Fitch expects only a minor shift in pool composition, as no substantial drifts in VWFSJ's origination mix are expected within the short time of the revolving period.
+Therefore, the agency assumes that the proportion of loans for used vehicles would reach the upper limit of 35%, increasing from 28.9% in the initial pool.
 However, Fitch does not expect any material change in the portfolio's credit quality, partly because the underlying auto loans are guaranteed by JACCS and SMBC FS, who also act as sub-servicers in this transaction.
 As such, there is little incentive for both companies to relax their underwriting standards.

-The stress multiple for 'AAAsf' stipulated in the criteria ranges between 4.0x and 6.0x, but Fitch used 7.0x for this transaction before taking into account balloon-payment risk to address the low base-case loss in absolute terms, which means that a small change could significantly affect credit enhancement.
+The rating-case default multiple for 'AAAsf' stipulated in the criteria ranges between 4.0x and 6.0x, but Fitch used 8.0x for this transaction to address the low base-case loss in absolute terms, which means that a small change could significantly affect credit enhancement.
+The rating-case default multiple, higher than those applied for the past Driver Japan transactions rated by Fitch, also takes into account balloon-payment risk.

-Fitch's cumulative gross loss assumptions also reflect balloon risk.
+In the past transactions, balloon-payment risk was reflected in Fitch's base-case default assumptions.
 There may be obligors who engage in a balloon contract expecting to refinance at maturity or sell the car back to the dealer or VWFSJ.
-The obligor will be obliged to pay the final instalment if they are unable to refinance the balloon amount due, for example, to a default of VWFSJ, or to sell the car back to the dealer or VWFSJ, creating an unexpected payment shock for the obligor.
+The obligor will be obliged to pay the final instalment if they are unable to refinance the balloon amount due, for example, to a default of VWFSJ, or an inability to sell the car back to the dealer or VWFSJ, creating an unexpected payment shock for the obligor.
 We believe this may lead to higher obligor defaults compared with amortising loans without balloon payments.